he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Mukradi.md

 * **Flame Maw** (fire) 60-foot cone of fire dealing 16d6 fire damage.
 * **Shock Maw** (electricity) 120-foot line of electricity dealing 16d6 electricity damage.

 </span><span class="in-box-ability">**Pull Apart** <span class="action-icon">2</span> The mukradi makes two Strikes with different maws against the same target.
 If both hit, the target takes an extra 2d12+13 slashing damage, with a DC 36 basic Fortitude save.
 On a critical failure, the creature is torn to pieces and dies.
 The mukradi's multiple attack penalty increases only after all the attacks are made.</span><span class="in-box-ability">**Thrash** <span class="action-icon">2</span> The mukradi Strikes once against each creature in its reach.
 It can Strike up to once with each maw, once with its tail lash, and any number of times with its legs.
-Each attack takes a –2 circumstance penalty and counts toward the mukradi's multiple attack penalty, but the multiple attack penalty doesn’t increase until after all the attacks are made.</span><span class="in-box-ability">**[[Trample]]** <span class="action-icon">3</span> Huge or smaller, leg, DC 36</span>
+Each attack takes a –2 circumstance penalty and counts toward the mukradi's multiple attack penalty, but the multiple attack penalty doesn’t increase until after all the attacks are made.</span><span class="in-box-ability">**[[DATABASE/monsterability/Trample|Trample]]** <span class="action-icon">3</span> Huge or smaller, leg, DC 36</span>

 ###  From a God's Nightmares